Willamette Zone Fishing

-Weekend fishing opportunities:
+Weekend fishing opportunities

 Send us your fishing report

 We’d love to hear about your recent fishing experience.
-Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.
+Send us your own fishing report through ODFW Fishing Reports – the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.

-Check out the new trout stocking map
+Check out our interactive trout stocking map

 ALTON BAKER CANOE CANAL: trout

 The canal is located within Alton Baker Park and can be accessed off of Club Road in Eugene.
-A 4-acre pond at the midpoint of the canal is a good spot but it can be fished all along its 2-mile length from Day Island Road in Eugene to Aspen Street in Springfield.
-Summer steelhead are occasionally caught in this system and anglers are reminded they will need a combined angling tag to legally harvest a steelhead.
-It is legal to fish with two rods in the Alton Baker Canoe Canal, provided the Two-Rod Validation has been purchased.
+A 4-acre pond at the midpoint of the canal is a good spot but it can be fished all along its two-mile length from Day Island Road in Eugene to Aspen Street in Springfield.
+The canal is open to fishing all year.

 BENSON LAKE: rainbow trout, white crappie, largemouth bass, brown bullhead